threefoldtech/home/contribution/team_alignment.md

 Each meeting is registered as an issue of type `type_meeting` and put in the project [Team alignment meetings](https://github.com/threefoldtech/home/projects/4).
 Meetings can be prepared in the issue for the next meeting and meeting notes can traced in those issues as well.

+> THIS SEEMS TO BE OUTDATED, NEED TO BE FIXED